Stratford Artists During Covid-19

 Gallery Stratford is located in one of our most gorgeous settings--a converted 19th century pump house nestled within a glade of trees.
 Just a short walk from the Festival Theatre and the downtown heritage district, the Gallery presents selections from its permanent collection as well as travelling exhibitions all year-round.
 It also offers workshops, classes, and children's programmes.

-Below is a list of some of Stratford’s other galleries—visit the links to find out more:
+Below is a list of some other galleries in Stratford and surrounding area —visit the links to find out more:

 Galleries at a glance: